achimkrause/recipe/README.md

 CLI which scrapes recipe pages into markdown (dropping all the nonessential info)

 # usage
-Requires nodejs and puppeteer installed.
+Requires pup and jq.
 To use, simply invoke the recipe script on the URL of a recipe website, like

 > ./recipe www.example.com